Compliance is a big deal in the world of text marketing. Here's a step-by-step guide. We highly recommend reading it

-This message does not ask contacts to confirm their consent.
-It simply includes the necessary disclosures required by law.
+This message does not ask contacts to confirm their consent—because they should have already given it to you.
+It simply includes the necessary disclosures required by the CTIA.

 What Does The CTIA Compliance Message Say?

-The compliance message contains all the info required by the TCPA and CTIA.
+The compliance message contains all the info required by the CTIA.
 Here’s an example:

-You've agreed to receive messages from SimpleTexting.
+You've agreed to receive messages from [Company Name].
 Reply STOP to unsubscribe or HELP for help.
 Msg&Data rates may apply.